 - The computer requires a password after five minutes of non-use, after going to sleep, or during startup.

 - I had all of our passwords stored with 256-bit encryption using 1Password.

 For the insurance, every time we get a new piece of gear (camera, computer, ect…) we call and give them the serial number and general info.
 It makes it a lot easier if something goes missing or gets damaged later on.
 We have a general business insurance policy that we pay around $60/month for.

 Here are something things I’m changing:

 - I ordered a bunch of Tiles and put them in important bags and on our keychains.
-I’m not sure how much this would have helped in the Philippines, as Tile locates off of other Tile users, but I like the idea of having another tool in my virtual toolbelt if this every happens again.
+I’m not sure how much this would have helped in the Philippines, as Tile locates off of other Tile users, but I like the idea of having another tool in my virtual toolbelt if this ever happens again.

 - I’ve been researching Filevault for disk encryption.
 I haven’t started using it yet, as I need to make sure it works with backups and other programs I’m running, but it’s something I’m considering.
 I’m curious – have you ever used disk encryption before?
 Is it something you always leave on?

-03.28.16 Update: After chatting with a few security experts we’ve gone ahead and turned on Filevault.
+03.28.16 Update: After chatting with a few security experts we’ve gone ahead and turned on FileVault.

-Needless-to-say it isn’t very fun to have a computer stolen, but because of backups and insurance coverage it was pretty easy to get up and running with minimal time and money lost.
+Needless-to-say it isn’t very fun to have a computer stolen, but because of backups and insurance coverage, it was pretty easy to get up and running with minimal time and money lost.